MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Comments

-Comments are prefixed with the **>** character.
+Use **>** to create a comment.
 All lines that have this prefix will be skipped by the parser.

 ```markdown
 > This is a comment.